Ayurveda is a traditional Hindu medicinal practice. Though it originated in India, today it’s practiced worldwide.

 Surgical intervention, or sastra chikitsa

-Your ayurvedic practitioner will consider your dosha when it comes to treatment.
+Your Ayurvedic practitioner will consider your dosha when it comes to treatment.
 You might need specific herbs to support postoperative healing.
-It’s also possible you may need to make some permanent changes to avoid future hemorrhoids.
+It’s also possible you may need to make some permanent changes in diet, exercise, and other factors to avoid future hemorrhoids.

 While this procedure is considered minimally invasive, it does have risk.
 Surgical intervention could be dangerous for people who are susceptible to infection, have a bleeding disorder, or are on medications for heart conditions or blood-thinning.
 Consult a licensed healthcare practitioner for advice.